easywebhub/easywebhub-com/content/index.md

     "description": "Index Page",
     "permalink": "",
     "sectionInfo": {
-        "title": "Working to build a web, app easier.", "name": "EasyWeb combines  modern static website engine with all the features you’ll need to launch websites of almost any kind.", "steps": [
+        "title": "Working to build a beautiful web easier.", "name": "EasyWeb combines  modern static website engine with all the features you’ll need to launch websites of almost any kind.", "steps": [
             {